Partner seen via:

 Can one move from the expectations developed under Surya in the idealized"falling in love stage, toward an authentic Zukra-guided contractual marriage?

-That gap between the self-admiring, adolescent (5) projection of Suraj's divine intelligence vs. the balanced equality of Shukra's long-term partnering commitment is one of the reasons why" love marriage is considered socially treacherous.
+That gap between the self-admiring, adolescent (5) projection of Suraj's divine intelligence vs. the balanced equality of Zukra's long-term partnering commitment is one of the reasons why" love marriage is considered socially treacherous.
 (And why parents, who have a track record of success in contractual partnership, are often charged with responsibility to arrange their child's marriage.)

 Realistic expectations and goals for Modern Marriage